Content from Read case data

 R

-# Create an incidence object grouped by sex, aggregating daily
+# Create a daily incidence object grouped by sex

 sim_data,